 The Clinical Nurse Leader is a relatively new advanced practice role with preparation at the graduate level.
 Its focus is on managing complex cohorts of patients in a wide variety of health care settings.
-This 42-credit program consists of core courses (24 credits), two clinical courses (12 credits), and a thesis or special project component.
+The 42-45 credit program consists of core courses (24 credits), two clinical courses (12 credits), and a thesis (6 credits) or special project (3 credits) component.
 Four hundred clinical hours of practice are required to meet practice requirements for certification as a Clinical Nurse Leader.
-These are spent exploring the structure and functioning of the macrosystem of a healthcare organization and analyzing its impact on the delivery of evidenced based nursing care to a specified group of patients.
-Prepared as an advanced practice generalist, the CNL is able to practice with any patient population and in most healthcare settings.
+These are spent exploring the structure and functioning of the healthcare organization and analyzing its impact on the delivery of evidenced based nursing care to a specified group of patients.
+Prepared as an advanced nursing generalist, the CNL is able to practice with any patient population, and in most healthcare settings.